flinkbisk/flinkbisk.github.io/_posts/2017-05-31-normale-tillatelser-i-android.md

 * * *

 Se også: [Android Apps do not need your permission to violate your privacy](https://growthbug.com/android-apps-do-not-need-your-permission-to-violate-your-privacy-a9f94bb497a0) om «some of the Normal Permissions and possible risk they may carry».
-Teksten omtaler også noen tillatelser som siden er blitt fjernet (men selvsagt fortsatt er å finne på de fleste Android-telefoner).
+Teksten omtaler også noen tillatelser som nå er blitt fjernet (men selvsagt fortsatt er å finne på de fleste Android-telefoner).